BadIdeaFactory/biffud.com/src/pages/tldr/20181203-the-glorious-contextubot/post.md

 ## So what’s the problem?

-To help explain let's break things into two main issues.
+To help explain, let's break things into two main issues.
 The first issue is that video is still seen as trustworthy, widely interpreted as ‘real’ by the people who consume it.
 Secondly - video broadcast out of context can be used to tell a different story than the one you’d get by seeing it in context.

-So in very few words we could define our mission as one of establishing authenticity and context.
+So in very few words, we could define our mission as one of establishing authenticity and context.

 ## Our Approach

 Enter Internet Archive, a non-profit perhaps best known for the WayBack Machine (which gives people access to an archive of a good portion of the world’s websites).
 'The Archive' is also home to a large archive of TV News content.
 It made sense then to partner and use Internet Archive as one of our trusted sources and context providers.

 But first we had so solve the other issue - establishing context!
-Some of you may have seen Google’s reverse image search, where by submitting an image you can find other images similar to it, thereby making it possible to find out what type of damn snake that is anyway.
+Some of you may have seen Google’s reverse image search, where by submitting an image you're presented with a number of similar images, thereby making it possible to find out what type of damn snake that is anyway.
 Searching for the original video from a small snippet involves similar challenges.
 Thankfully we can use the audio track and a technique known as Audio Fingerprinting.

 ## Tell Me more about Audio Fingerprinting